 Hey Campers!
 Whether you live in California, or if you’re planning to visit, there are some great beach campsites to discover along the state’s coast – some we’re willing to bet you didn’t know existed.
-Surfing, swimming, diving, kayaking, hiking, exploring and biking… if you’re into that kinda stuff, these California campgrounds are for you.
+Surfing, swimming, diving, kayaking, hiking, exploring and biking… if you’re into that kinda stuff, these 10 popular California beach campgrounds are for you.

 Sunset Beach Campground features pine trees, mountainous sand dunes and Pacific Ocean side picnic spots between the cities of Santa Cruz and Monterey; making this a great getaway for families year-round.